awslabs/aws-proton-plugins-for-backstage/docs/tutorial.md

 - An AWS Proton service template
 - An AWS Proton environment

-To create these resources, follow the **AWS Proton setup** section of the **Getting Started** guide in the AWS Proton console:
+To create these resources, follow the **Getting Started** guide in the AWS Proton console:

 https://us-east-1.console.aws.amazon.com/proton/home?region=us-east-1#/getting-started

 While you're following the **Getting Started** guide:

-- Fork the [AWS Proton Sample CloudFormation Templates](https://github.com/aws-samples/aws-proton-cloudformation-sample-templates/) repository into your GitHub account.
-Then, register the forked repository with AWS Proton.
-For more information, see [Create and register a link to your repository](https://docs.aws.amazon.com/proton/latest/adminguide/ag-create-repo.html) in the _AWS Proton Administrator Guide_.
+- Copy the [AWS Proton Sample CloudFormation Templates](https://github.com/aws-samples/aws-proton-cloudformation-sample-templates/) into a new repository in your GitHub account by clicking the "Use this template" button on GitHub.
+Then, link your new template repository with AWS Proton when asked for a template definition repository in the Getting Started guide.
-- To create the environment template, choose **Sync a template bundle with Git** and use the `environment-templates/fargate-env` example in the forked repository.
+- For the environment template, choose **Sync a template bundle from Git**, link your new template repository, and name the template `fargate-env`.
-- To create the service template, choose **Sync a template bundle with Git** and use the `service-templates/load-balanced-fargate-svc` example in the forked repository.
+- For the service template, choose **Sync a template bundle from Git**, link your new template repository, and name the template `load-balanced-fargate-svc`.
+- Once the environment and service templates are created, click on the "Create environment" button.
+Choose the `fargate-env` template and name the environment `backstage-proton-plugins-tutorial-env`.
 - Proton creates each new template with a template version 1.0 that you need to publish.
-Select the template version, choose **Publish**, and wait for the template version to go into the **Published** status.
+On both the [environment template page](https://us-east-1.console.aws.amazon.com/proton/home?region=us-east-1#/templates/environments/detail/fargate-env) and the [service template page](https://us-east-1.console.aws.amazon.com/proton/home?region=us-east-1#/templates/services/detail/load-balanced-fargate-svc), select the template version, choose **Publish**, and wait for the template version to go into the **Published** status.

 At the end of the **Getting started** guide, you should have at least one of each of the resources listed above.
 You can verify using the following commands:

 ```
-$ aws codestar-connections list-connections
+$ aws codestar-connections list-connections --region us-east-1
 {
     "Connections": [
         {